Zoom virtual background: how to use the feature, create your own and free image options

 If you don’t want to go to the trouble of creating your own Zoom virtual background, you could opt for one of the following popular options.
 Thanks to a few generous companies, you’re spoilt for choice.

-You can sit on the Iron Throne from Game of Thrones or ride with Westword’s finest cowboys and cowgirls, thanks to this complementary selection from HBO.
+You can sit on the Iron Throne from Game of Thrones or ride with Westworld’s finest cowboys and cowgirls, thanks to this complementary selection from HBO.

 Both NBC and FOX also tweeted out some fine options, including the couch from The Simpsons, the Bob’s Burgers restaurant from Bob’s Burgers, and Leslie’s office from Parks and Recreation.